 Rollable Ribbon technology has been introduced by Japanese fiber optic cable manufacturers since the past five years that had started revolutionize the cable design concepts.
 High fiber count and high-density cables are now available in the market, thanks to the technological advantages offered by the intermittently bonded ribbons.

 Intermittently bonded ribbons offer the advantages of mass fusion splicing and at the same time high fiber packing density since they can be bundled like loose fibers.
-Since the fibers are intermittently bonded using matrix material, they do not have a flat structure unlike conventional ribbons.
+Since the fibers are intermittently bonded using matrix material, they do not have a flat structure, unlike conventional ribbons.
 This bundling behavior gives the rollable ribbons the characteristics to make high fiber packing density in cables.
-Rollable ribbons looks like a spider’s web and are preferred choice to make high fiber count cables.
+Rollable ribbons look like a spider’s web and are the preferred choices to make high fiber count cables.

 Data center customers prefer small diameter, high fiber count cables in order to utilize existing duct infrastructures and for easy fiber management.
 Recently leading fiber optic cable manufacturer OFS has introduced two new cable product families enabled by the company’s new fiber optic, rollable ribbon technology.
 The cable maker is expanding its field-proven AccuTube®“ribbon in loose tube” cable product line by offering the new AccuTube+ Rollable Ribbon (RR) Fiber Optic Cable.